Get Approved for up to $35,000 in 3 minutes

 There’s also the new alternative minimum tax.
 These taxes ensure that high-income individuals still pay a minimum amount of tax.
 Currently, there is a $40,000 exemption and an alternative minimum tax rate of 15 percent.

 For 2024, the new benefit is the Canada Revenue Agency’s Canada Dental Benefit.
-Instead of just being available for dental services to children, it’s becoming available to all eligible Canadians starting in 2024.
+Instead of just being available for dental services to children, it became available to all eligible Canadians started in 2024.
 Many Canadians will start receiving instructions on how to apply.
-That said, this program will become available as of May 2024.
+That said, this program became available as of May 2024.

-With this program coming out soon, it’s important to know who this program is available to.
+With this program, it’s important to know who this program is available to.
 In order to qualify, you’ll have to have no dental insurance and an Annual Family Net Income below $90,000.
 Those who are 87 or older should have received information on applying in December of 2023.
-Those between 77 and 86 should receive application information in February of 2024, and those 70 or older should start receiving information in March.
+Those between 77 and 86 should have received application information in February of 2024, and those 70 or older should have received information in March.
 After that, other eligible individuals will start receiving information.

 Taxable Income AmountsMarginal Tax Rate